-While the tree growth above the ground occurs mostly during the warmer spring and summer months, tree roots actually grow faster during the cooler fall season until ‘soil’ temperatures go below 40 degrees.
-Soil temperatures generally are 15 to 20 degrees warmer… than the outside air temperatures.
+While the tree growth above the ground occurs mostly during the warmer spring and summer months, tree roots actually grow faster during the cooler fall season until ‘soil’ temperatures go below 40 degrees in Mid-December in Zone 6.
+Soil temperatures generally are 15 to 20 degrees warmer… than the outside Parrotia persics – Air temperatures.

-Planting trees in the fall is also less stressful on the trees due to cooler temperatures, and any potential transplant shock is also further reduced.
+Planting trees in the fall also is less stressful on the trees since air temperatures are not as hot.